MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

    1. Select **Microsoft APIs** then **Microsoft Graph**.
    1. Choose **Delegated permissions** and make sure the permissions you need are selected.
 This sample requires the permissions listed below.
       > [!NOTE]
-      > Any permission marked as **ADMIN CONSENT REQUIRED** will require both a user and a tenant admin to login, so for your bot tend to stay away from these.
+      > Any permission marked as **ADMIN CONSENT REQUIRED** will require both a user and a tenant admin to login.

       - **openid**
       - **profile**